PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - Quick System Information Retrieval

-- Commands like systeminfo and tasklist offer short insights into machine specs and strolling processes.
+- Commands like systeminfo and tasklist offer short insights into machine specs and running processes.

 - CMD is quicker than PowerShell for those one-time tests.

-- Commands like systeminfo and tasklist offer short insights into machine specs and strolling processes.
+- Commands like systeminfo and tasklist offer short insights into machine specs and running processes.

-For fundamental tasks, troubleshooting, and legacy help, CMD stays a valuable tool, regardless of PowerShell’s advanced abilities.
+For fundamental tasks, troubleshooting, and legacy help, CMD remains a valuable tool, regardless of PowerShell’s advanced abilities.

-When evaluating PowerShell vs Command Prompt, considered one of the largest differences is their command syntax.
-While CMD uses honest, conventional instructions, PowerShell employs a greater based and item-oriented approach PowerShell vs. CMD: Choosing the Right Tool for Every Task.
+When evaluating PowerShell vs Command Prompt, one of the largest differences is their command syntax.
+While CMD uses honest, conventional instructions, PowerShell employs a greater, item-oriented approach.
+PowerShell vs. CMD: Choosing the Right Tool for Every Task.

 - Basic Command Execution

-- CMD: Uses easy commands like dir to listing documents and cd to navigate directories.
+- CMD: Uses easy commands like dir to list documents and cd to navigate directories.

 - PowerShell: Uses cmdlets like Get-ChildItem (equivalent to dir) and Set-Location (cd opportunity).

-- CMD: Uses easy commands like dir to listing documents and cd to navigate directories.
+- CMD: Uses easy commands like dir to list documents and cd to navigate directories.

 - Command Output Handling